Экскурсия по заводу

 Are you curious?

-Our staff are happy to take you on a tour of our Alpen factory, Mondays to Fridays in the mornings or afternoons.
-Groups of a minimum of 15 and a maximum of 50 people can register for visits online or download and complete a registration form and send it to us.
+Our staff are happy to take you on a tour of our Alpen factory, Mondays to Fridays in the mornings or afternoons for groups of a minimum of 15 and a maximum of 50 people.

 The LEMKEN team looks forward to seeing you in Alpen!